Struct dns_parser::Builder

 Returns the final packet

-packet is truncated the method returns Err(packet)
+packet is truncated the method returns Err(packet).
+In both

 cases the packet is fully valid.